salah5495/Mapty__App/README.md

 # Mapty__App
-## A simple javaScript App  to map your workouts
+## A simple javaScript App  that map your workouts